01 Jan Get Real Estate Ready For 2019

-Look into First Home Owner Grants, Stamp Duty savings and any other breaks you may be eligible for – you could save thousands.
+Look into a First Home Owner Grant, stamp duty savings and any other breaks you may be eligible for; you could save thousands.

-What homes are selling, what’s renting well, and where?
+Do your research on the market and learn the industry trends.
+What homes are selling, what’s renting well and what are the best locations?
 Finding the right property in the right suburb is the most important thing for future success.

 Buy for the right reasons

-Perhaps you’re thinking of buying a house that risks making a loss for the first few years, and writing it off with negative gearing.
-Property investment is about making capital gains – it’s a medium to long-term commitment, not a short-term tax break.
+Perhaps you’re thinking of buying a house that risks making a loss for the first few years and writing it off with negative gearing.
+Property investment is about making capital gains; it’s a long-term commitment, not a short-term tax break.